Starting with Python

 Without virtual environments, installing new packages can break your existing projects.
 It’s like trying to run Windows 95 software on Windows 11 – things get messy fast.

 One of the best features of Miniconda is how easily you can create and manage environments.
 Conda lets you create, export, list, remove, and update environments with different Python versions and packages.
-Let’s create an environment called working
+Let’s create an environment called working that we’ll use for our everyday tasks and let’s make sure to have python in it.

 To do this, open the Anaconda Prompt and type: